proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 Test Descriptor Parametrization and Test Environments
 -----------------------------------------------------

-So far our parametrization examples have only applied to our curent file.
+So far our parametrization examples have only applied to our current file.
 If we want to run our tests across different environments (with different hostnames), we'd have to create multiple test-descriptor.json files to do this.
-However, we can use a `dimension` file to give our paramters additional `dimension` or context.
+However, we can use a `dimension` file to give our parameters additional `dimension` or context.

 At the bottom of our test descriptor file there was this line: